Scottish Cup team news, stats & selectors

 It's Scottish Cup quarter-final time, with all eight teams involved taking a rest from the races for the Premiership title, European places and to avoid relegation.

-Staggered over the three days, four likely close contests kick-off on Saturday at Tynecastle Stadium, with two games being broadcast live on the BBC.
+Hearts got the better of St Mirren in a thrilling opening last-eight tie on Saturday night.

-Here's your one-stop-shop for the team news, statistics and team selectors.
+Here's your one-stop-shop for Sunday and Monday's team news, statistics and team selectors.

-Heart of Midlothian v St Mirren (Sat, 19:45 GMT, live on BBC Scotland)

-Hearts have 11 players carrying injuries ahead of their last-eight tie at home to St Mirren.

 Motherwell v Hibernian (Sunday, 12:30, live on BBC One Scotland)